Stability Verification of Neural Network Controllers using Mixed-Integer Programming: Introduction

 The idea to approximate predictive controllers with NNs enjoys growing popularity.
 Some of the earliest work dates back to the 90s, when single hidden layer NN approximations were used to learn a nonlinear MPC policy \cite{parisini1995}.
 More recently, plain vanilla NN architectures have been enhanced with parametric QP implicit layers \cite{maddalena2020}.
-However, closed-loop stability can also be guaranteed by projecting the output of the NN into a safety set \cite{paulson2020}.
+Closed-loop stability can be guaranteed by projecting the output of the NN into a safety set \cite{paulson2020}.
 This projection can be viewed as a ``Safety Filter'' \cite{hewing2020}.
 However, a computationally expensive optimization problem has to be solved online.

-The satisfaction of the closed-loop state/input constraints and stability requirements can also be verified by performing a reachability analysis using an MILP representation of the NN controller \cite{karg2020b} or by over approximating the NN output bounds via semidefinite programming formulations \cite{fazlyab2022}.
+The satisfaction of the closed-loop state-input constraints and stability requirements can also be verified by performing a reachability analysis using an MILP representation of the NN controller \cite{karg2020b} or by over approximating the NN output bounds via semidefinite programming formulations \cite{fazlyab2022}.

 Other approaches show closed-loop stability by learning and verifying Lyapunov functions \cite{dai2020}, \cite{chen2021}.
-This leads to a learner/verifier pattern to find a suitable Lyapunov function.
-But this can be demanding, since at every step adversarial points have to be found (verifier), and a new Lyapunov function candidate must then be found, without guarantees of convergence.
+However, the underlying learner/verifier pattern can be computationally demanding because in each iteration adversarial points have to be found (verifier), and a new candidate Lyapunov function must be constructed, without guarantees of convergence.

-Alternatively, one can guarantee stability by combining the worst-case approximation error of the NN controller with its Lipschitz constant, utilizing an MILP framework \cite{fabiani2021}.
+Alternatively, one can guarantee stability by using an MILP framework to combine the worst-case approximation error of the NN controller with its Lipschitz constant \cite{fabiani2021}.
 In this paper, we propose direct sufficient conditions for closed-loop stability, which can be verified by solving an MIQP.
-Compared to the work in \cite{fabiani2021} we show imperially that our approach is less conservative and that solving an MIQP does necessarily result in longer solve times.
+We show empirically that our approach is less conservative but computationally more expensive than that proposed in~\cite{fabiani2021} because MIQPs are generically harder then MILPs.

+\begin{diffadd} Our approach to stability certification is closely related to robustness certification techniques in image classification based on MILPs \cite{bunel2018, tjeng2019} or GPU-accelerated methods \cite{mueller2021}.
+We refer to these papers for a comprehensive literature review.
+While we use the same MILP formulations to represent NNs, we extend these MILPs to a broader function classes that are sufficiently expressive to represent parametric QPs, which are needed for the verification of predictive controllers. \end{diffadd}